jellinki/jellyblog/_posts/2023-08-21-katelyn-gelle_IPYNB_2_.md

 ## XXX Bash Tutorial

 A brief overview of Bash, on your way to becoming a Linux expert.

+So, what is bash used for?
+Bash is an application; it can be used to automate software development tasks, which makes things a lot more convenient for programmers.
+Bash can be used to assess, configure and optimize network performance on organizational networks.

 ```python